Demystifying Obstructive Sleep Apnea (OSA)

 Inspire Hypoglossal Nerve Stimulator (HNS)

-HMS is a treatment for sleep apnea that uses a small implantable device to keep the airway open.
+HNS is a treatment for sleep apnea that uses a small implantable device to keep the airway open.
 It has three parts: a stimulator in the chest, a lead on the hypoglossal nerve to move the tongue, and a sensor that detects breathing.
 When you inhale, the device sends mild pulses to push the tongue forward, stopping airway collapse.
 It turns off during exhalation and repeats each breath.
 Patients can control it with a remote, and it helps reduce apnea and improve sleep.

 Lifestyle Changes That Can Help You Manage Sleep Apnea